rudikko/Intro-to-Nets-2024-Hackathon/README.md

 python Client.py
 ```
 and after that entering the requested parameters. ( notice they all have to be bigger than 0 )

+3. The server will continuously listen for incoming connections and respond to speed test requests.